kercheval/GradleCMPlugin/README.md

 <p>
 This represents the release branch line for artifact upload.
-During release artifact upload, it is this branch that will receive the merge from the mainline and this branch that will receive the target tag (though in git this distinction has very little meaning).
+During release artifact upload, it is this branch that will receive the merge from the mainline and this branch that will receive the release tag (though in git this distinction has very little meaning).
 </p>
 <p>